knpuniversity/phpunit/knpu/tdd-cycle.md

 # TDD & Unit, Integration & Functional Tests

-One way or another, you're going to test your code.
-You can be a sucker and test it *manually*... by pointing and clicking around on your site before every deploy Or, you can be *amazing* and automate your tests.
-I'm happy you've made the right decision.

 ## Unit, Functional & Integration Tests

 Before we get back to coding... we need to talk about just a *little* bit of theory!